Balaz/Web_Scraping/README.md

-This project is about scraping the "wallstreetbetrs" subreddit to analyze frequently mentioned stocks in the posts and in the comments too.
-From the gathered data the goal is to create a result which stock would rise or fall.
+This project is about scraping the "wallstreetbets" subreddit to analyze frequently mentioned stocks in the posts and in the comments too.
+From the gathered data the ultimate goal is to create a result, an assumption, which stock would rise or fall.